terminal42/contao-leads/README.md

 The leads extension additionally offers an export function for each Lead in the backend.
 You can configure it as you wish!
-Export options for CSV and Excel are available. _However_ you need to install `phpoffice/phpspreadsheet` package for Excel support, otherwise the Excel export option will not be available.
+Export options for CSV and Excel are available. _However_ you need to install `phpoffice/phpspreadsheet` package for CSV and Excel support, otherwise the CSV and Excel export option will not be available.

 Simple Tokens
 -------------